 - COVID-19 Campus Update from President Pribbenow (November 20)

-- New Statewide Restrictions and Free On-campus Testing (November 10)
+- Email from Vice President of Operations: New Statewide Restrictions and Free On-campus Testing (November 10)

 - Steps to Take With a Possible COVID-19 Diagnosis (October 2)

 - Return to Campus Guide for Faculty/Staff (August 10)

 - Upcoming Fall 2020 Town Hall Sessions for Parents and Families (July 27)

 - Letter to Students About Augsburg Bold Fall 2020 Plan (June 11)